olzcodes/odin-recipes/README.md

 # odin-recipes

-The aim of this project is to build a basic recipe website using only HTML and adding CSS later on.
+The aim of this project is to build a basic recipe website using only HTML then add CSS later on.

 More information: https://www.theodinproject.com/lessons/foundations-recipe

 # To-Do

 - user accounts
+- option to switch font
+- option to switch theme
 - add, edit, delete recipes
 - option to tag recipes
 - option to toggle between metric and imperial units for ingredient amounts
 - auto-scale ingredient amounts (up or down)
 - option to sort and categorise ingredients list
+- support for Markdown formatting
 - estimate nutrition facts for each recipe (using API)
 - search function
 - add new recipes by scraping target pages to populate ingredients list and instructions